boscoh/peptagram/readme.md

 `peptagram` consists of a set of python scripts that converts proteomics data into an HTML5 visualisation.

-First, download and unzip the package from <https://github.com/boscoh/peptagram/archive/master.zip>.

 `peptagram` requries python 2.7.
 If your system does not have it, you should download [python](https://www.python.org/downloads/) and the python package installer [pip](https://pip.pypa.io/en/latest/installing.html).

+Download and unzip the package from <https://github.com/boscoh/peptagram/archive/master.zip>.

+**For Developers**.
+To use `peptagram` as a module, you should:

+    > pip install peptagram

+Or download the package and run:

+    > python setup.py install

 `peptagram` has two python dependencies:

   1. [pymzml](https://github.com/pymzml/pymzML) to read `.mzML` files
-  2. [uniprot](https://github.com/boscoh/uniprot) to get protein sequences from <http://uniprot.org>.
+  2. [tkform](https://github.com/boscoh/tkform) to generate the GUI

 To install them:

-    > pip install pymzml uniprot
+    > pip install pymzml tkform

-If you want to use `peptagram` as a module then you could `peptagram` like this:

-    > pip install peptagram

-Or download the package and run:

-    > python setup.py install

 ## Usage